2025–26 Portsmouth F.C. season

-The 2025–26 season is the second consecutive season of Portsmouth Football Club in the EFL Championship since their promotion in 2024.
+The 2025–26 season was the second consecutive season of Portsmouth Football Club in the EFL Championship since their promotion in 2024.
 In addition to the domestic league, the club would also participate in the FA Cup, and the EFL Cup.

 Portsmouth were knocked out of the EFL Cup in the First Round on 12 August 2025 at home to Reading after a 1–2 defeat.

+Portsmouth were knocked out of the FA Cup in the Third Round on 11 January 2026 at home to Arsenal after a 1–4 defeat.

+Portsmouth concluded the 2025–26 EFL Championship season finishing in 18th position with a total of 55 points.